elad2208/ArthurRecycleView/README.md

-# arthurRW
+# ArthurRecycleView
-new metarial design with recycleview in Kotlin
+New metarial design with recycleview in Kotlin
+Based on the lovely TV shoe from childhood-Arthur Tribute to the program's release from the
 #Elad Horovitz# Amit Gershtein